At Canstar Restorations, Safety Is Our #1 Concern

 Blood and other body fluids are biohazards that pose serious risks to human health if not cleaned properly.
 Trauma scene and biohazard cleanup is one area of restoration where professional services are mandatory.

-Canstar Fire and Flood has a specialized training program for employees who work on our trauma scene and biohazard cleanup teams.
+Canstar Restorations has a specialized training program for employees who work on our trauma scene and biohazard cleanup teams.
 We provide our crews with both the technical skills as well as coping skills to deal effectively with this unique type of work.

-Canstar Fire and Flood employees respect your privacy, and your identity and personal information are strictly confidential.
+Canstar Restorations employees respect your privacy, and your identity and personal information are strictly confidential.
 Our trauma scene crews are selected for their sensitivity and ability to compassionately interact with the family members of the victim.

 When needed, we dispatch sub-contractors such as hygienists and medical waste specialists to conduct onsite testing.